The Amazing Race: Switchback

+Stowaway Teams (Late Entrants)

 Some versions of the show may introduce new racers part-way into the race.
 The first instance of such a twist was the "Invasion" twist on the second season of the Chinese celebrity edition, where intruder teams had the opportunity to enter the competition mid-season should they finish a leg with a sufficiently high placement as pre-determined.
-If the invasion was successful, they would be allowed to continue in the race and the last placing original team of the original teams would be eliminated.
+If the invasion was successful, they would be allowed to continue in the race, and the last-placing team of the original teams would be eliminated.
 If the invasion was not successful, the new team would be eliminated regardless of the placement and the remaining teams would all continue onto the next leg.
 This twist was not used in later seasons of the Chinese celebrity edition, except for a team arriving on the second leg of the fourth season of the Chinese celebrity edition due to prior commitments.
 The first leg was a non-elimination round to account for this late arrival.
 Additionally, this late arrival team did not have to achieve a particular placement.

 The fifth Australian season also featured new racers mid-race, calling them "Stowaway Teams".
-The "Stowaway Team" did not have to achieve a particular placement in their debut leg, they simply arrived and were treated like normal racers (with a last-place check-in eliminating the team).
+The "Stowaway Team" did not have to achieve a particular placement in their debut leg; they simply arrived at the site of a Pit Start and other than departing for the leg in last place, they were treated like the continuing racers, with a last-place check-in eliminating the team.

-A similar game-mechanic was used in the fifth Australian season, the 33rd American season and the fourth leg of the eighth Canadian season to re-introduce the most recently eliminated teams to account for the unexpected withdrawal of racing teams.
-In the fifth Australian season, this was because one team had mental health reasons.
+A similar game-mechanic was used in earlier in the fifth Australian season as well as on the 33rd American season and the eighth Canadian season to re-introduce the most recently eliminated teams to account for the unexpected withdrawal of racing teams.
+In the fifth Australian season, this was because one team left for mental health concerns, and so the most recently eliminated team rejoined the race.
 In the 33rd American season, this was because four teams had extenuating circumstances (work, American work visa expiry, pregnancy and a funeral) following a 19-month hiatus caused by the COVID-19 pandemic.
 Additionally, the two returning teams from that season were given a Speed Bump task as penalty for returning following their elimination (however, this task went unaired in the episode).
 And in the fourth leg of the eighth Canadian season, this was because three teams tested positive for COVID-19.
 Additionally like the 33rd American season, there was a Speed Bump task given the two returning teams from that season.
 This was later used in the sixth leg of the eighth Canadian season to reintroduce the teams that tested positive for COVID-19, but have recovered shortly after.
-Those teams had to complete an On Ramp task to get back into the race, with the last team being eliminated.
-The sixth Australian season reintroduced the teams that recovered from COVID-19 as well, and those had to complete a Speed Bump aspect on the leg in which they return.
+Those teams had to compete in an On-Ramp task to return to the race, with the losing team not allowed to return.
+The sixth Australian season reintroduced the teams that recovered from COVID-19 as well, and those had to complete a task with a Speed Bump aspect on the leg in which they returned.